 The large window of their premises in Brentwood High Street regularly showcases local charities and community events and at both Billericay and Brentwood there are stunning installations of memory trees designed and sculpted by father and son artist metalsmiths Gary and Thomas Thrussell.
 Anyone can have a leaf on a tree in memory of a loved one, with the proceeds donated to a charity of their choice.
 The memory trees were installed as part of the 125 year anniversary celebrations in 2016, along with the planting of 125 trees in the area and many fundraising and legacy events.

-Jane’s personal fundraising efforts have involved many adventures, trekking in Nepal, reaching Everest base camp, fire-walking, walking Hadrian’s Wall and sky diving, and when we visited, both Jane and Lucienne from the Billericay branch were sporting close cropped heads of hair after having their heads shaved the previous month to raise money for Bloodwise and Helen Rollason Cancer Charity, raising over £3,000 in the process.
+Jane’s personal fundraising efforts have involved many adventures, trekking in Nepal, reaching Everest base camp, fire-walking, walking Hadrian’s Wall and sky diving, and on one of our visits we found Jane sporting a close cropped heads of hair after having her heads shaved the previous month to raise money for charity.
 Jane’s 9 year old step-granddaughter, Ella Jones, also took part in the event, losing around 12” of her hair which was sent to the Little Princess Trust, a charity providing real hair wigs free of charge to children who have lost their hair to cancer treatment.

 Bennetts have been at their prime corner plot location at the south end of Brentwood High street since 1932 and Fern House is a familiar landmark as you approach the town centre.
 There is a car park for visitors located through an archway adjacent to the building, and the reception area is accessed up steps next to the memorial tree.
 Visitors who have difficulty with stairs can be seen in a ground level accessible office next to one of the chapels.